waqarkhan9/WeatherApp/README.md

 # WeatherApp
-Weather App created with java script
+Weather App created with java script using a weather API